realworldocaml/book/book/testing/README.md

 ```

 Rather than add extensions one by one as we find more uses, we'll just
-use `ppx_jane` throughout the rest of this chapter.
-But it is
+use `ppx_jane` throughout the rest of this chapter, which bundles
-possible to use just the ones you need.
+together `ppx_inline_test` along with a collection of other useful
+preprocessors.

 In any case, here's what our new test looks like.
 You'll notice that
 it's a little more concise, mostly because this is a more concise way